-In his classic book Power Dr. Fred Hatfield described an imaginary contest between a 154-pound marathon runner and a 210-pound bodybuilder.
-(Given the fact that Dr. Squat is a 1,000-pound record breaking squatter, it is safe to assume that the bodybuilder is not a pump artist but a power bodybuilder who trains according to Hatfield’s recommendations, such as 5×5 squats.)
+In his classic book Power, Dr. Fred Hatfield described an imaginary contest between a 154-pound marathon runner and a 210-pound bodybuilder.
+(Given the fact that Dr. Squat is a 1,000-pound record-breaking squatter, it is safe to assume the bodybuilder is not a pump artist but a power bodybuilder who trains according to Hatfield’s recommendations, such as 5×5 squats.)

 Dr. Squat continues his mental experiment.
 “Try to picture what’d happen if the marathon runner had to wear a lead-filled vest to bring his bodyweight up to that of the bodybuilder.
 Who would win the marathon then?
 Hell, who’d even finish?”

 The sports scientist sums up: “You can devise all sorts of devilish means of proving your own point, depending on who you’d like to see win.
 The point is, you’re still comparing apples and oranges.”

 Dr. Squat’s “apples and oranges” comment refers to endurance specificity.
 Indeed, there are many types of endurance—and dozens of mechanisms responsible for expressing it: from will power to a max VO2 uptake.
 If you are serious about your sport, at the point when you are almost a contender you will need to work with your coach on developing your special or sport-specific endurance.
 Otherwise, a reliable general endurance program, like 100-200 heavy swings a few times a week, is all you need.